Aquagenic urticaria

-Aquagenic urticaria, also known as water allergy and water urticaria, is a rare form of physical urticaria in which hives develop on the skin after contact with water, regardless of its temperature.
+Aquagenic urticaria, also known as water allergy and water urticaria, is a form of physical urticaria in which hives develop on the skin after contact with water, regardless of its temperature.
 The condition typically results from contact with water of any type, temperature or additive.

 Signs and symptoms

 The main symptom of aquagenic urticaria is the development of physical hives, which may or may not itch.
 Itching after contact with water, without the development of physical hives, is known as aquagenic pruritus.
 Aquadynia is a condition in which pain occurs after contact with water.

 In severe cases, drinking water can result in swelling of the oral cavity, swelling of the throat, and in extreme cases, anaphylaxis.

 The hives associated with aquagenic urticaria are typically small (approximately 1–3 mm), red- or skin-colored welts (called wheals) with clearly defined edges.
 It most commonly develops on the neck, upper trunk and arms, although it can occur anywhere on the body.
 Once the water source is removed, the rash generally fades within 30 to 60 minutes.

 Water in all forms, such as tap or sea water, swimming pool water, sweat, tears, and saliva can induce the lesions.